 6.8.8 Reusing water whenever possible is important to improving the country's water resilience, and reducing pressures on precious water supplies.
 Recycled rainwater and surface water runoff can be used for non-potable purposes, such as toilet flushing and irrigation.
-Water can be collected for reuse from both roofs and/ or paved surfaces and can be stored for reuse using a water butt or rainwater recycling system.
-Surface water runoff from streets or public areas can also be collected and treated using SuDS features, such as a rain garden, before storing it for surrounding buildings to reuse.
+Surface water runoff from roofs, streets or public areas can also be collected and treated using SuDS features, such as rain gardens, before storing it for surrounding buildings to reuse.